Trail Running In Hampshire

 For the past 10 years, we have been enjoying this AONB for hill training and long runs, mostly along parts of the Wayfarers Walk.
 The Wayfarers Walk is a 110km long distance footpath that extends the length of Hampshire and into Berkshire.
 It is an ancient droveway that includes some of the most scenic parts of the two counties.
 And we have also been training along parts of another long distance trail nearby, the Harrow Way, a waymarked path that is inside the AONB.

 Both these long distance paths, i.e. the Wayfarers Walk and the Harrow Way, are well-signposted, scenic, and safe from traffic, so our challenge was to find a single-lap marathon course that linked the two, and then we would have our Hampshire Hoppit marathon!
-After many trial runs, we succeeded, and (with a few minor tweaks) we are delighted with the course, and very excited that we will be able to share it with so many people on June 19th.
+After many trial runs, we succeeded, and (with a few minor tweaks) we are delighted with the course, and have since made further improvements from feedback received including a new start/finish area due to the increased capacity to what it is today.

 The Half Marathon Distance